saeg/user-study-sfl/README.md

 The videos for Jaguar method and Jaguar list were put at the Desktop area and renamed as *jaguar-video.mp4*.

 ### Pre-questionnaire
 This questionnaire is a web application called **devselector**.
 It receives the input data of a participant candidate to select whether s/he is eligible to take part in the user study and allocates her/him to an experimental group.
+The HIA method is used for this allocation process.

 ### Post-questionnaire
 This questionnaire was created as an Google Form.
 A copy of this questionnaire is available in [English](https://drive.google.com/open?id=1ZrAW74ASmBE6JdzCOl-4GUihvUAJOSYVE2z4SQBEuSA) and in [Portuguese](https://drive.google.com/open?id=1HD6oaoi9RRV41Yl9TxpUqhiDuUSdZdvxzqngU2-8ITI).